-A. There is hereby continued the nonprofit legal entity known as the South Dakota Life and Health Insurance Guaranty Association-as created by former-§ 58-29C-1.
+A. There is hereby continued the nonprofit legal entity known as the South Dakota Life and Health Insurance Guaranty Association.
 All member insurers shall be and remain members of the association as a condition of their authority to transact insurance in this state.
 The association shall perform its functions under the plan of operation established and approved under § 58-29C-53 and shall exercise its powers through a board of directors established under § 58-29C-50.
 For purposes of administration and assessment, the association shall maintain two accounts: